-The firm says that these bargain-hunters are actually leaving their families and loved ones in danger of not receiving their rightful inheritances – as online or DIY wills can be poorly written and, in some cases, are not legally-binding contracts.
+The family law firm says that these bargain-hunters are actually leaving their families and loved ones in danger of not receiving their rightful inheritances – as online or DIY wills can be poorly written and, in some cases, are not legally-binding contracts.

 Scott Rasmusen, Partner at Gibson Kerr, said that it was vital that people get suitable legal advice regarding the process of making or changing a will in order to safeguard their families and loved ones – rather than being tempted by the “cheap” DIY option.